Basilan LGU alliance poised to engage constituents with new radio station

 The inauguration of the WBA radio station marks the second phase of the MILAB project.

-Photos from the Municipality of Maluso Facebook page.
+Visit Municipality of Maluso Facebook page for photos.